“Exploring the world with two mountain bikes and a sailing yacht.”

 It is a long time ago and we have come a long way since a young soldier stood at the helm of a yacht and dreamed of sailing without being constrained by time or “real life”.

 After cruising in the Hebrides and enjoying the Scottish summer (about 10°C seemed normal and we had sun and rain almost every day) we then headed south looking for warmth and more sun with less rain.
-As of January, we are in the Caribbean.
-At some point we passed the 8000 nautical mile mark.
+Once we reached Cape Verde off the coast of Africa, we turned west and are now in French Polynesia.
+At some point we passed the 15000 nautical mile mark and are now over a third of the way round the world.

 You can see our current location (and where we have been) here.